tlevine/dada.pink/vlermv/index.rst

 Fancy databases add complexity to your software, and simpler software is easier to maintain.

+    I like files.

 Fancy databases are good for storing and accessing complicated data really quickly.

-    Good if you need speed, complex queries, and centralized architecture
+    Fancy databases are good if you need speed, complex queries, and centralized architecture

 Let's consider Mongo,